Read chapters

 "Yes, well, thank you for your attention, my lord.
 It was an honour, but I do not want to keep you."

 "Are you dismissing me, Miss Berrington?"
 He was visibly surprised but quickly hid his amazement by faking an upset.
-Curious.
-Ladies usually like the attention they receive when in my company.
-He did not realise that he, just then, did not want to leave his conversation.
+No one had ever appeared so eager to escape his company.
+He did not realise that he did not want to leave the conversation at that moment.

 "Oh, no, not at all… I just… Erm, are you looking forward to the play tonight?
 Much Ado About Nothing is one of my favourites!"